Ghosts of the Ashcroft Ghost Town in Haunted Colorado

 However, Ashcroft’s fortunes did not last.
 By 1885, the depletion of rich silver reserves, struggles with the price of silver and the lack of a railway link led to a rapid decline.
 Aspen’s success in becoming a railway nucleus left Ashcroft at a disadvantage, and many miners left the town in search of better opportunities.
 By 1885, only around a hundred people remained.

-Related Haunted Stories: Salem
+Related Haunted Stories: Knob Noster

 Despite the significant decrease in its population, Ashcroft didn’t entirely become a ghost town until the 1930s.
 It underwent a brief revival in the early 20th century when a man named Charles B. Culver attempted to promote Ashcroft as a tourist destination.
 However, his plans never materialized, and the town fell into decline once again.